josh-white-278/zephyr-pub-sub/README.md

 its subscribers.
 It maintains a list of subscribers in order of priority.
 When a message is received on its publish queue it iterates through the list checking each subscriber's subscriptions.
 If a subscription is found the message is passed to the subscriber through its selected queuing mechanism.
-The broker maintains acquiring and releasing references to messages as required, subscribers should not have to worry about it unless they are manually acquiring additional references.
+The broker acquires and releases references to messages as required, subscribers should not have to worry about it unless they are manually acquiring additional references.
 Messages can only be published to a single broker due to the FIFO message queuing mechanism used by the broker.

 ### Default Broker